Our research strategy – why we fund research into childhood cancer

 Where the charity will fund research

-- Friends of Rosie funds research in universities, hospitals and research institutions with substantial research infrastructure the North West of England, including the University of Manchester and its associated hospitals, Salford University, Manchester Metropolitan University, Liverpool University and its associated hospitals, Liverpool John Moore’s University, Lancaster University and associated hospitals.
+- FOR funds research in universities, hospitals and research institutions with substantial research infrastructure.
+The charity has strong geographical links with the North West of England, including the University of Manchester and its associated hospitals, Salford University, Manchester Metropolitan University, Liverpool University and its associated hospitals, Liverpool John Moore’s University, Lancaster University and associated hospitals.
+However, grant awards are not restricted to this region or these institutions.

 When the grant will be awarded